 Two cables are provided.
 The main cable is a 3-to-1 cable while the other is a USB extension cable.

 One end has side full size HDMI, USB data, and USB power while the other end is a L-shape head that goes to the pen display.
-If you computer's USB port supplies enough power to power on the pen display, you may not need to use the red-coloured USB head.
+The red USB is for connecting to external power.

 There are 10 replacement nibs and a nib remove hidden inside the pen stand.

 The Huion pen supports tilt sensitivity and up to 8192 levels of pressure sensitivity.
 It's not powered by battery so no charging is required.

 The large rubber grip makes holding comfortable.
 Pen feels solid, not too light or heavy.
 The two side buttons can be customised for various shortcuts.